Romans 8:1

 For the mind of the flesh is death, but the mind of the Spirit is life and peace.

 Paraphrase: Consider the end result of both of these persons.
-When you let your mind be full of all kinds of sinful desires, the end is death.
-When your mind is full of the things of the kingdom of God (Matthew 6:33), however, then you enter into life, and not just a bare living.
+When your mind is full of all kinds of sinful desires, the end is death.
+On the other hand, when your mind is full of the things of the kingdom of God (Matthew 6:33), then you enter into life.
+You are not just alive and breathing but you are alive and flourishing.
 This is the life which Jesus says is the abundant life.
-(John 10:10) Furthermore, it is a life marked by the shalom or flourishing that our people have always been seeking (Joel 2:19; Micah 4:4; Zechariah 3:10; 8:5).
+(John 10:10) It is a life marked by the shalom or flourishing that our people have always been seeking (Joel 2:19; Micah 4:4; Zechariah 3:10; 8:5).

 Comments:

-Abbott-Smith says that φρόνημα is the content of φρονεῖν (as in the previous verse). source
+Abbott-Smith says (p474) that φρόνημα is the content of φρονεῖν (as in the previous verse).

 διότι τὸ φρόνημα τῆς σαρκὸς ἔχθρα εἰς θεόν, τῷ γὰρ νόμῳ τοῦ θεοῦ οὐχ ὑποτάσσεται, οὐδὲ γὰρ δύναται·